$469.58 Million in Sales Expected for Algonquin Power & Utilities Corp. (NYSE:AQN) This Quarter

-On average, analysts expect that Algonquin Power & Utilities will report full year sales of $2.19 billion for the current fiscal year, with estimates ranging from $2.15 billion to $2.22 billion.
-For the next fiscal year, analysts anticipate that the company will post sales of $2.42 billion, with estimates ranging from $2.35 billion to $2.46 billion.
-Zacks’ sales averages are an average based on a survey of sell-side analysts that cover Algonquin Power & Utilities.
+According to Zacks, analysts expect that Algonquin Power & Utilities will report full year sales of $2.19 billion for the current financial year, with estimates ranging from $2.15 billion to $2.22 billion.
+For the next financial year, analysts expect that the company will report sales of $2.42 billion, with estimates ranging from $2.35 billion to $2.46 billion.
+Zacks’ sales averages are a mean average based on a survey of research firms that follow Algonquin Power & Utilities.

-Algonquin Power & Utilities (NYSE:AQN) last released its earnings results on Wednesday, August 11th.
-The utilities provider reported $0.15 earnings per share for the quarter, beating analysts’ consensus estimates of $0.13 by $0.02.
+Algonquin Power & Utilities (NYSE:AQN) last announced its earnings results on Wednesday, August 11th.
+The utilities provider reported $0.15 EPS for the quarter, topping the Zacks’ consensus estimate of $0.13 by $0.02.
 Algonquin Power & Utilities had a return on equity of 7.59% and a net margin of 33.35%.
-The company had revenue of $527.52 million during the quarter, compared to analyst estimates of $444.52 million.
+The company had revenue of $527.52 million for the quarter, compared to analysts’ expectations of $444.52 million.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-PNC Financial Services Group Inc. bought a new position in Algonquin Power & Utilities in the second quarter worth $26,000.
-Fifth Third Bancorp raised its holdings in Algonquin Power & Utilities by 93.2% in the third quarter.
-Fifth Third Bancorp now owns 2,285 shares of the utilities provider’s stock worth $33,000 after purchasing an additional 1,102 shares in the last quarter.
-AGF Investments LLC raised its holdings in Algonquin Power & Utilities by 53.0% in the second quarter.
-AGF Investments LLC now owns 2,319 shares of the utilities provider’s stock worth $35,000 after purchasing an additional 803 shares in the last quarter.
-Assetmark Inc. bought a new position in shares of Algonquin Power & Utilities during the first quarter valued at $37,000.
-Finally, Mitsubishi UFJ Trust & Banking Corp bought a new position in shares of Algonquin Power & Utilities during the second quarter valued at $53,000.
-Institutional investors and hedge funds own 41.99% of the company’s stock.

 The company also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
-Shareholders of record on Thursday, September 30th were issued a $0.1706 dividend.
+Stockholders of record on Thursday, September 30th were given a dividend of $0.1706 per share.
 The ex-dividend date of this dividend was Wednesday, September 29th.
-This represents a $0.68 dividend on an annualized basis and a yield of 4.78%.
-Algonquin Power & Utilities’s dividend payout ratio (DPR) is 106.25%.
+This represents a $0.68 dividend on an annualized basis and a dividend yield of 4.78%.
+Algonquin Power & Utilities’s payout ratio is 61.26%.

+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+PNC Financial Services Group Inc. purchased a new position in Algonquin Power & Utilities in the second quarter worth about $26,000.
+Fifth Third Bancorp grew its position in Algonquin Power & Utilities by 93.2% in the third quarter.
+Fifth Third Bancorp now owns 2,285 shares of the utilities provider’s stock worth $33,000 after acquiring an additional 1,102 shares in the last quarter.
+AGF Investments LLC grew its position in Algonquin Power & Utilities by 53.0% in the second quarter.
+AGF Investments LLC now owns 2,319 shares of the utilities provider’s stock worth $35,000 after acquiring an additional 803 shares in the last quarter.
+Assetmark Inc. purchased a new position in Algonquin Power & Utilities in the first quarter worth about $37,000.
+Finally, Mitsubishi UFJ Trust & Banking Corp purchased a new position in Algonquin Power & Utilities in the second quarter worth about $53,000.
+Institutional investors own 41.99% of the company’s stock.

 About Algonquin Power & Utilities